-I’m sharing some of my top tips to help you and your kids fight cold and flu naturally, including foods, supplements, essential oils, and other products to help boost your immune system and stay healthy!
+I’m sharing some of my top tips to help you and your kids fight cold, flu, and respiratory viruses naturally, including foods, supplements, essential oils, and other products to help boost your immune system and stay healthy!

 Cold and flu season is upon us again.